 A lot of despair is rooted in the misperceptions of success.
 We are surrounded by a materialistic society.
 It’s not bad to have things but a lot of times our reasons for wanting certain things are even misconstrued.
-Success can be allotted to different areas of life, it can be spiritual, moral, emotional but not only financial.
+Success is not one-sided.
+It can be allotted to different things in life; spiritual, moral, emotional but not only financial.

 You are the master of your own success

 Success is a very idiosyncratic issue, don’t let anyone impose their success definition on you.
 It’s all about how you feel.
 Therefore, design your own concept of success and be happy about it.
 You only need to strive for achievements that are truly meaningful to you and remember, success is not the goal but the everyday process to the attainment of that goal.

 You may follow one or two habits of those who have made it before you because success often lives clues but run in your own lane and focus on what’s meaningful to you.
 After all, no two people were ever successful by doing the same thing.

 What is your goal, what is that one thing that you need to accomplish?
 Is it an academic qualification or spending more time with your family?
 Could it be acquiring wealth or an invention?
 Or maybe touching the lives of others?
 Whatever that goal may be, set out your plan of action and embark on the journey.
 Do something about it every day, accomplish what you set yourself to do and enjoy it, That is what I call success!